 Whether he’s opening for the Libertines or reciting Georgian ballads down your local, Luke Wright is adept at taking poetry places it doesn’t normally go.
 John Cooper Clarke’s regular warm-up guy writes poems that are tender, riotous, caustic and romantic then delivers them with the ferocity and panache of a raconteur at the top of his game.

-This is an ALL-NEW show with deliciously funny poems set against a backdrop of pandemic politics, ageing parents, and the poet’s quest for JOY!
+This is an ALL-NEW show with deliciously funny poems set against a backdrop of pandemic politics, ageing parents, and the endless, droning culture war.

 Wright’s third collection The Feel-Good Movie of the Year is out now from Penned in the Margins.
 Ian Duhig calls it a “a terrific new book: subtle, nuanced and movingly personal.
 A hurt man taking stock in fresh words.”

 “Luke Wright is one of the greats.
 A poetic pugilist.
 Beguiling and hypnotic.”

 “His performances rumble with rage, passion and humour.”